nschultze/CS577/README.md

-This is the repository for CS 577 Deep Learning.
+This is the repository for CS577 Deep Learning.